 - If the child is simply rocking back and forth, or picking at a spot on the floor, then you assume that is a motivating activity for the child and do the same thing beside him/her.

 - If they are moving a car back and forth or spinning the wheels, you join them with your own car and start by imitating what they are doing beside them.

 - If they whack a balloon across the room, you grab a balloon and whack it back.
 If they jump on a big pillow, you jump on another pillow.

 - If they want to build a tower the knock it down, then you help them build a tower.

-- In our example in today’s blog photo, the therapist followed our son’s lead when he wanted to put water in the green bin and spill it.
+- In our example a, the therapist followed our son’s lead when he wanted to put water in the bin and spill it.
 She helped him get the bin out, put water in it, and then in the photo is about to spill the water.

 TIP: You also want to always USE AFFECT to engage the child.
 Use sound effects, facial expressions, intonations, exaggerated gestures or body movements and the like to invite your child into a shared world.

 2nd: Present a Challenge